ajalt/mordant/README.md

 * Widgets for laying out terminal output, including lists, tables, panels, and more
 * Support for animating any widget, like progress bars and dashboards

-##### This README documents Mordant 2.0, which is in beta.
-[You can read the docs for Mordant 1.0 here.](https://github.com/ajalt/mordant/blob/caec61d9ae667431cfe07e12eb426b005ee2cf06/README.md)

 ## Usage

 Create a `Terminal` instance, and import any enum entries you want from `TextColors` and